dennisabrams/teamspeak-banner/README.md

    Gfx Interval: 60
    ```

-> The minimum Gfx Interval of TeamSpeak 3 is 60 seconds.
+> **Warning**: The minimum Gfx Interval of TeamSpeak 3 is 60 seconds.
 Sadly it's not 100% accurate so the time on the banner will be not perfectly synced with the minutes. ⏳

 ## Configuration